akhodeir/OBAL_V2/README.md

 Check out the [OBAL_V2 Wiki](https://github.com/akhodeir/OBAL_V2/wiki) for all the details.

+Note: The board/project is not limited to Ardupilot.
+It can be used with any other flight controller such as PX4, INAV, Betaflight, your own flight controler,...etc

 Happy building! 🚁✨

-# Open Board Auto-Pilot Linux V2 (OBAL_V2)
-The project is a significant improvement to intial OBAL.

-The board/project is not limited to Ardupilot.
-It can be used with any other flight controller such as PX4, INAV, Betaflight, your own flight controler,...etc

 # OBAL vs OBAL_V2 vs Navio2 - Comparison